ProxToMe/proxtome-ia-am-custom-auth-module/README.md

     ProxToMeOptionsKey.rssiTrigger: Decimal  // Contains the RSSI trigger for proximity to a Dongle.
 It should be in the range [0, -127].
 Defaults to -62.
     ProxToMeOptionsKey.baseURL: String  // Contains the base URL of the AM Server to use.
     ProxToMeOptionsKey.authID: String  // Contains the auth ID received from AM after the authentication.
-    ProxToMeOptionsKey.resourceURL: String  // Contains the Resource URL to require access to.
 }
 ```
 Usually, you will only need to set the `.baseURL`, `.authID` and `.resourceURL` keys.